Frequently Asked Questions

 How do I book a yoga class and what is the booking policy?

-Tickets and Refunds: book your ticket online via Eventbrite; and you will be sent an email confirmation with details of your yoga class and/or how to access your online classes and videos.
-If you wish to cancel a yoga class, please do so at least 7 days before the date of the class; in which case you can receive a refund minus the Eventbrite booking fee.
-Tickets are non-transferable, except if Salute to the Sun needs to cancel a yoga class, in which case you will be offered the choice of a full refund for that class, or the option to transfer your ticket to another date.
+Tickets are non-refundable and non-transferable, except if Salute to the Sun needs to cancel a yoga class, in which case you will be offered the choice of a full refund for that class, or the option to transfer your ticket to another date.
 If you are unable to make it to a yoga class that you have already booked, you can practice from the comfort of your home with any of the online yoga videos that are available for you to choose from.
+Thanks for your understanding.
+As well as creating free yoga videos, and paying for weekly hire of the hall at St Michaels, Salute to the Sun Yoga also makes an annual donation to St Michaels as way of giving back to our lovely community.

 What do I need to bring to a yoga class?

 Bring along the enthusiasm to discover the wonderful benefits of yoga; along with a bottle of water to keep yourself hydrated, especially after the yoga class.
-Please also bring your own yoga mat; this is good practice for Covid health and safety reasons.
+Please also bring your own yoga mat; this is good practice for Covid-19 awareness, general hygiene and health and safety reasons.
 If you like, you can also bring a towel or blanket to use as a cushion for your knees, hips, head and neck; it can also be a lovely extra comfort or warmth during the relaxation.

 Please wear loose or comfortable clothing that you can move freely in whilst bending and stretching for example tracksuit bottoms or leggings and a T-shirt.
 Bring something warm to put on during the relaxation such as a fleece or sweatshirt.